SigtunaGIS/origo/WORKFLOW.md

 ## 1. About

 This document contains information on how to work with GIT and what type of paradigm to use in the SigtunaGIS repos.
-You should know the fundamentals of GIT and Github and know the basic syntax GIT to understand the content of this document.
+To to able to work with the workflow fully you should know the fundamentals of GIT and Github and the basic syntax of GIT.

 ## 2. Introduction

-The workflow is strongly inspired by Vincent Driessen's orginal blog post  on [A successful Git branching model](https://nvie.com/posts/a-successful-git-branching-model/) and [the github-flow paradigm](https://guides.github.com/introduction/flow/).
+The following workflow is strongly inspired by Vincent Driessen's orginal blog post  on [A successful Git branching model](https://nvie.com/posts/a-successful-git-branching-model/) and [the github-flow paradigm](https://guides.github.com/introduction/flow/).

 The workflow is not dependent of any extensions.